-Architectural Renderings (Photoreal) and 2D Architectural Illustration (Non-photoreal) are the two main types of depicting architecture, design, and real estate.
-Both methods are tools for marketing, concepts, and design strategies to portray the results of the architecture to the end-user.
+Architectural Renderings (Photoreal) and 2D Architectural Illustration (Non-photoreal) are the two main styles of depicting architecture, design, and real estate.
+Both methods are tools for marketing, concepts, and fictional designs to portray the results of the architecture idea to the end-user.

-Architectural Renderings, as we know it today, is a result of the advanced technological progress and manifestation of the visual selling demanded by the end-user in the real estate field, which until 1985 was known only as Architectural Illustration.
+Architectural Rendering, as a definition we know today, is a result of the advanced technological progress in technology and architecture.
+The manifestation of the visual representation demanded by the end-user in the architecture and design fields, until 1985 known as Architectural Illustration.